pinecone-io/terraform-provider-pinecone/docs/resources/index.md

 ### Optional

+- `deletion_protection` (String) Whether deletion protection for the index is enabled.
+You can use 'enabled', or 'disabled'.
 - `metric` (String) The distance metric to be used for similarity search.
 You can use 'euclidean', 'cosine', or 'dotproduct'.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))